Students and self esteem #

 It was changing ideologies and assumptions about how one creates a ruling elite – from the original idea of a place such as Timbertop, that extreme experience would shape character, to the current idea that people must be trained to work on themselves in the abstract.

-It raise the fundamental question whether the purpose of public schools is to turn out knowledgeable citizens or skilled workers.
+It raise the fundamental question whether the purpose of public schools is to turn out knowledgeable empathetic citizens or skilled workers.

 Trinity Grammar in Kew Melbourne demonstrates the clear divide in focus in prestigious schools; are they there to create a caring community to mould students into well rounded citizens, or become preoccupied with high marks, status and promising high paying careers?

-These clashes become political battles in many schools; those who want to impose discipline and authoritarian values on students versus those who believe students should learn to think for themselves and forge their own their own values and be responsible for their own behaviour.
+These clashes become political battles in many schools; those who want to impose discipline and authoritarian values on students versus those who believe students should learn to think for themselves and forge their own values and be responsible for their own behaviour.

-Many schools tear themselves apart on these contentious isssues and many careers of teachers are wantonly destroyed in their wake.
+Many schools tear themselves apart on these contentious isssues and many careers of caring teachers are wantonly destroyed in their wake.